-been said many times that having your manuscript professionally edited makes
+been said many times that having your manuscript or novel professionally

 Up to a point.

 Not every manuscript is, after all, worth editing.

 Fact is, some are so poor they ought to be in a workhouse, not